JamesTammila/JamesTammila/README.md

 <br>

 **Description:** &nbsp; A fun new social media app where you share themed photos with friends!
 Think BeReal but on creative steroids!
 Released early February 2026!
+Around 50 active users between pre-alpha and beta phases.

 <br>